 - Level one: Cars on the first level vehicular autonomy feature an advanced driver assistance system (ADAS) that can perform simple tasks.
 The ADAS system may help steer or accelerate or decelerate in a very limited capacity.

 - Level two: Level two cars feature an ADAS that is capable of performing more than one task at once.
 Cars equipped with level two autonomous technology still require the driver’s full attention.

 - Level three: Cars with level three autonomous technology feature an ADAS capable of completely controlling the vehicle for limited amounts of time.
 Drivers should be ready to take control of the vehicle at all times.

-- Level four: Level four cars are equipped with sensors and communicative devices that monitor the roadway, as well as a fully functioning ADAS.
+- Level four: Level four cars are equipped with sensors and communicative devices that monitor the roadway, read road signs, as well as a fully functioning ADAS.
 These cars are effectively “self-driving.”